 Removable conventional dentures are the most affordable option for individuals missing some or all their teeth – and are still a popular option.

-In the right hands, you can have carefully crafted teeth that give a superior fit and are far more comfortable than some of the cheap, ill-fitting dentures on the market today.
+At Aria Dental, you can have carefully crafted teeth that give a superior fit and are far more comfortable than some of the cheap, like some ill-fitting dentures on the market today.

 Book an Initial Consultation

 You’re in safe hands with Aria Dental

 A partial (removable) denture is a removable dental appliance that replaces several missing teeth in either your upper or lower jaw.
 Partial dentures are not fixed in your mouth; you can remove them at any time.
 You may be recommended a partial denture if you have several missing teeth and want to improve your cosmetic appearance (by having the appearance of natural teeth) or to help with biting or chewing your food.

 An acrylic material or chrome is used to make partial dentures.
 Acrylic dentures are more affordable, but not as strong, while chrome costs more but is long-lasting.